woggle/GPU-Programming-Assignment/README.part2.md

     ./breadth_first_search GRAPH -s START -k KERNEL_CODE

 `GRAPH` is the name of a graph input file the `bfs-tools/trivial-graph.txt` we supply.
-`START` is the number of the node to start the BFS at, by default 0.
+`START` is the number of the node to start the BFS at, by default 0, unless this has no out-edges, in which case the default is the first node with at least one out-edge..
 `KERNEL_CODE` is a parameter passed to the GPU routine intended to allow you to easily experiment with multiple versions of your GPU code like in Part 1 of the homework.